KBLAgents/agentic-upskilling/modules/tools-and-sdks/Chapter 1-Overview.md

 ---

+### Other Foundation Models

+Other models like Mistral, LLaMA, DeepSeek, Gemini etc. are available and can be used as alternatives.
+They are not covered in this chapter as they are not related to the targeted upskilling.

+---

 ## Retrieval-Augmented Generation (RAG)

 ### Azure AI Search

 - **Purpose**: Enterprise-grade vector and hybrid search engine used to power RAG pipelines by indexing and retrieving relevant documents or chunks.
 - **Key Features**:
-  - Native vector search with support for HNSW algorithm
+  - Native vector search with support for [HNSW algorithm](https://en.wikipedia.org/wiki/Hierarchical_Navigable_Small_World)
-  - Semantic ranking and hybrid search (BM25 + embeddings)
+  - Semantic ranking and hybrid search ([BM25](https://python.langchain.com/docs/integrations/retrievers/bm25/) + embeddings)
   - Built-in integration with Azure OpenAI for RAG
   - Indexers for data sources (blob storage, SQL, etc.)
   - Enrichment pipeline (OCR, entity recognition, key phrases)
   - Role-based access and encryption
   - Multi-lingual support and custom analyzers
 - **SDKs / Tools**:
   - Azure SDKs for Python, .NET, JavaScript, Java, REST API, Azure AI Studio integration
 - **Resources**:
   - [Azure AI Search Docs](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search)
 - **When to Use**: enterprise RAG with Azure-hosted data, needing tight integration with Azure OpenAI, RBAC, security, hybrid or semantic search